what-studio/profiling/README.md

 1000 loops, best of 3: 722 usec per loop
 ```

-If you want to profile the checked code, simply use `timeit` command:
+If you want to profile the checked code, simply use the `timeit` subcommand:

 ```sh
 $ profiling timeit -s 'from trueskill import *' 'rate_1vs1(Rating(), Rating())'